 If you’ve been stumped as to how to recycle your e-cigarette components, here are some suggestions.

-You have a couple options when it comes to recycling e-cigarette batteries.
+You have a couple of options when it comes to recycling e-cigarette batteries.

 - Call2Recycle has a program where you can search your ZIP code for companies in your area that recycle rechargeable batteries.